suzyeaston/suzyeastonca/README.md

 ## What this is

-This is a public lab for building useful things in plain sight.
+This is a public lab for building things in plain sight.

 The repository contains selected experiments, production code, prototypes, documentation, and the visible remains of ideas being tested properly rather than discussed forever.